All Episodes

 They sit there and listen to the prayers.

-Well, we all come up here and we pray, and it doesn't even work.
+Well, we all come up here and we pray and it doesn't even work.

-It don't even last the whole day.
+It ain't even last the whole day.

-National prayer breakfast all about Obama.
+National Prayer Breakfast all about Obama.

-Here's the second December.
+Here's the second Sunday.

 That's what I thought of as I took the oath of office a few weeks ago and touched those Bibles.